 Chanelle Benz has published short stories in Guernica, Granta.com, Electric Literature, The American Reader, Fence and The Cupboard, and is the recipient of an O. Henry Prize.
 Her story collection The Man Who Shot Out My Eye Is Dead was published in 2017 by Ecco Press.
 It was named a Best Book of 2017 by The San Francisco Chronicle and one of Electric Literature’s 15 Best Short Story Collections of 2017.
 It was also longlisted for the 2018 PEN/Robert Bingham Prize for Debut Fiction and the 2017 Story Prize.
 It won the 2018 Sergio Troncoso Award for Best First Fiction and the Philosophical Society of Texas 2018 Book Award for fiction.
-Her novel The Gone Dead is forthcoming from Ecco Press in June 2019.
+Her novel The Gone Dead was published by Ecco Press in June 2019.
 She currently lives in Memphis where she teaches at Rhodes College.